umardraz/virtspace/Virtspace-CentOS.rst

 ::

-  yum install git libvirt-devel libxml2-devel libxml2 libxml2-devel lvm2 libvirt-python numpy
+  yum install git libvirt-devel libxml2-devel libxml2 libxml2-devel lvm2 libvirt-python numpy python-paramiko

 After installting the dependencies packages, we need to download the php-libvirt from the following link and then compile it.